Turkey national football team: Near misses

-1990–1996
+1990s

 In 1990, coach Sepp Piontek was put in charge of the national team.
 Under his guidance, a group of new players debuted for the national team.
 Many of these players (which included Bülent Korkmaz, Alpay Özalan, Sergen Yalçın, Rüştü Reçber, and Hakan Şükür) would become the backbone of the national team for many years.
-Piontek's mission came to an end in 1993, where he was replaced by Fatih Terim, who in turn managed to qualify for Euro 1996.
-Turkey qualified for its first major tournament since 1954, marking another turning point for Turkish football.
+Piontek's mission came to an end in 1993, when he was replaced by Fatih Terim, who in turn managed to qualify for Euro 1996.
+Turkey qualified for its first major tournament since 1954.
 The appointment of Piontek was a recommended move by another coach, Jupp Derwall, who had coached Galatasaray for three seasons.
-Derwall is regarded as the revolutionizer of Turkish football, since his introduction of training techniques and tactical ideas to the Turkish game also heavily influenced the national team.

-Euro 1996

 Turkey qualified for Euro 1996, defeating both Switzerland and Sweden 2–1 during qualification.
 Despite a solid performance during the qualifiers, Turkey lost all their matches without scoring a single goal.
-They did, however, go home with an award: the fair play award, given to Alpay Özalan.
+They did, however, go home with an award: the fair play award, given to Özalan.

-Euro 2000
+2000s

 Although Turkey failed to qualify for the 1998 World Cup, they qualified for Euro 2000 after winning a play-off against the Republic of Ireland.
-Turkey lost their first match 2–1 to Italy, they drew their second match against Sweden 0–0, and beat host nation Belgium 2–0, making it the first time in the history of the UEFA European Championship a host nation had been eliminated in the first round.
-This victory brought Turkey into the last eight of the tournament, where they were beaten 2–0 by Portugal, with Arif Erdem missing a critical penalty.
+Turkey lost their first match 2–1 to Italy, then drew their second match against Sweden 0–0, and beat host nation Belgium 2–0, making it the first time in the history of the UEFA European Championship a host nation had been eliminated in the first round.
+This victory brought Turkey into the quarter-finals of the tournament, where they were beaten 2–0 by Portugal, with Arif Erdem missing a penalty.